AuthorizeNet/webhooks-sample-app/README.md

 Webhook sample application to demonstrate the usage of Webhooks to monitor real time events from Authorize.Net.

- * Know more about Webhooks creation and configuration, authentication, API endpoints, event types and payload, visit [Webhooks](https://developer.authorize.net/api/reference/features/webhooks.html)
+ * To learn more about Webhooks creation and configuration, authentication, API endpoints, event types and payload, visit [Webhooks](https://developer.authorize.net/api/reference/features/webhooks.html)

  * To get started with Authorize.Net, set up [Sandbox account](https://developer.authorize.net/hello_world/) and play.